highbyte/dotnet-6502/docs/systems/c64/libraries.md

 frame, clearing it later has no effect until the next frame.
 Sprites follow the chip's data
-counters: the compare in cycles 55 and 56 of the line an enabled sprite's Y register names switches its DMA on and the display follows in cycle 58, the row it fetches for each line comes from a counter that advances in cycles 15 and 16 of every line where the Y-expansion flip-flop is set (inverted in cycle 55 while the expand bit is set, held set while it is cleared), and the DMA ends once that counter has passed the last row.
+counters: the compare in cycles 55 and 56 of the line an enabled sprite's Y register names switches its DMA on and the display follows in cycle 58, the row it fetches for each line comes from a counter that takes the fetch's end position (three on) in cycle 16 of every line where the Y-expansion flip-flop is set (inverted in cycle 55 while the expand bit is set, held set while it is cleared), and the DMA ends once that counter has reached 63.
 So a Y-expanded sprite shows every row twice, a change of the expand bit mid-sprite changes the line count from there on, a Y written to a line the raster has already passed costs nothing until the raster comes round again, and a Y rewritten below a finished sprite shows it again there.
+Clearing the expand bit in cycle 15 of a line where the flip-flop is clear crunches the sprite: the fetch position becomes a bit-merge of the counter and itself, the counter leaves its stride of three, misses 63 and wraps, and the sprite's rows come out reordered and its DMA runs on for up to 63 rows, as the demos use it.
 With per-line sprites on, the rasterizer's sequencer generator draws each raster line's sprites from what the chip fetched for it, so sprite pointer and data changes mid-sprite show as on hardware; the legacy generator keeps its per-sprite bands.
 Where a sprite appears on a line follows the chip's X compare per pixel: a sprite starts